-Tove Jansson’s natural mode was the brief take—whether in her comic strips or Moomin stories, or in her moving compilation of moments from family life on a a remote island, The Summer Book.
+Tove Jansson’s natural mode was the brief tale—whether in her comic strips or Moomin stories, or in her moving compilation of moments from family life on a remote island, The Summer Book.
 This first, career-spanning collection of her short stories returns to the settings of Jansson’s familiar work and also delves deeper into themes of travel, artistic creation, and the conundrum of living among humans as flawed as oneself.

 The art of loving, creating, and living is examined in this group of quietly moving, “discreetly radical” episodes from the lives of two artists.
 This is the first US publication of Thomas Teal’s prize-winning translation.
 “A book about love—tender, eccentric and fiercely independent.
 It feels a privilege to read it.”—Esther Freud

 A story of manipulation and deceit set in the depths of the Swedish winter, The True Deceiver is unlike anything else Tove Jansson wrote.
 “I loved this book.
 It’s cool in both senses of the word, understated yet exciting, and with a tension that keeps you reading.” —Ruth Rendell

 A grandmother and her granddaughter live out a summer of play, talk, love, and exploration on a tiny island in the Gulf of Finland (also the setting for some of the author’s Moomintroll tales).
 “A marvelous, beautiful, wise novel, which is also very funny.” —Philip Pullman